 Pakistan and India are such quarrelsome twins that they don't even agree on their birthday.
 Both countries were born from British India, but Pakistan celebrates 14 August 1947 as its independence day; for India, it's 15 August.

 In either case, that's just over 70 years ago.
-The conjoined anniversaries earlier this month were marked by a lot of media attention, focusing mainly on how the joy of independence remains indelibly mixed with the trauma of separation.
+The media attention for those conjoined anniversaries earlier this year focused mainly on how the joy of independence remains indelibly mixed with the trauma of separation.

 But there are many other stories to be told about this vast subcontinent.
 Here are two sets of maps that provide a different angle on the two nations, celebrating instead life's rich pageant through two categories for which the region is rightly famous – textiles and food.